This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Boil potatoes whole and unpeeled for about 25 minutes, or until soft (they can easily be pierced with a fork or knife).
-Depending on the size of the potatoes, this could take a little more or less time.
-Drain and lay in a single layer on a flat surface to cool slightly.
+• Boil the potatoes whole and unpeeled in salted water for about 25 minutes, until easily pierced with a fork but not mushy.
+Larger potatoes may need a little more time.
+Drain and lay in a single layer to cool slightly.

-• When potatoes are cool enough to handle, gently peel the skin off with a thin knife (works best) or a potato peeler.
-You can also leave the potatoes in the fridge overnight and peel them the next day.
+• When the potatoes are cool enough to handle but still warm, gently peel off the skins with a thin knife or potato peeler.
+(You can also refrigerate them whole overnight and peel the next day.)

-• Slice potatoes into very thin discs and place directly into a medium-sized bowl.
+• Slice the potatoes into thin discs and place them in a medium bowl.

 Notes